AdityaKhatawkar/aditya_aps_portfolio.github.io/README.md

 <a href="./02.html" class="button">More ▶️</a>

 #### 3. Storage-Aware Server Assignment
 <p class="justified">Approved video chunks are mapped to storage nodes via consistent hashing.
-This evenly distributes load and minimizes reshuffling when capacity changes—locking in a stable foundation for delivery and caching.</p>
+This evenly distributes load and minimizes reshuffling when capacity changes, locking in a stable foundation for delivery and caching.</p>
 **Design Technique / Algorithm:** Consistent Hashing<br>
 <a href="./03.html" class="button">More ▶️</a>